-Italian Beef Stew (Spezzatino di Manzo) is the perfect comfort food during those cooler months.
+Italian Beef Stew (Spezzatino di Manzo) is the perfect comfort food during cooler months.
 Chuck beef is braised until tender in a hearty stew of carrots, celery, mushrooms, and red wine.
 Herbs like rosemary and bay leaf add additional flavor to this tasty stew that is perfect served with creamy polenta, mashed potatoes, or a chunk of crusty bread!

 Some of my favorite smells include freshly brewed coffee, a pot of Sunday sauce simmering on the stove, and spezzatino di manzo aka Italian beef stew.